hippke/tls/README.md

 ```

 ## Contributing Code, Bugfixes, or Feedback
 We welcome and encourage contributions.
+If you have any trouble, [open an issue](https://github.com/hippke/tls/issues).

 Copyright 2019 Michael Hippke & René Heller.